18F/analytics.usa.gov/docs/procedures.md

 ### Cloud.gov Access

 The system owner and current project developers need cloud.gov access to analytics.usa.gov.
-The system owner (currently Fabian Athayde) manages this access, granting access to new project developers when they come onboard and removing access when they leave.
+The system owner (currently Fabian Athayde) manages this access and retains sole ownership of operational access; no other owner should retain access to the project’s funds, accounts, or credentials.

 Specifically, current developers are [granted](https://cloud.gov/docs/apps/managing-teammates/) OrgManager rights to `gsa-opp-analytics` and SpaceDeveloper rights to each of the projects spaces.